litelx/wiki-rank/README.md

-# EbayTest
+# CallVU

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.9.

 ## Development server
+Please clone repository and under the main folder (where you can find package.json file),

+Run `npm install`

+and then

 Run `ng serve` for a dev server.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding